Nasal corticosteroid sprays

 Steroid nasal sprays; Allergies - nasal corticosteroid sprays

-A nasal corticosteroid spray is medicine prescribed by your doctor to help make breathing through the nose easier.
+A nasal corticosteroid spray is a medicine to help make breathing through the nose easier.

 A nasal corticosteroid spray reduces swelling and mucus in the nasal passageway.
-It also relieves bothersome nasal symptoms.
 The sprays work well for treating:

 - Allergic rhinitis symptoms, such as congestion, runny nose, sneezing, itching, or swelling of the nasal passageway